 Creighton is partnering with several colleges to offer unique pathways to a Bachelor of Science in Nursing (BSN).
-With the dual degree 3+1 program, you’ll spend three years at either Concordia University, Nebraska, Wayne State College, Hastings College or York College, before starting Creighton’s 12-month Accelerated BSN program at CHI Health St. Francis in Grand Island.
+With the dual degree 3+1 program, you’ll spend three years at either Concordia University, Nebraska, Wayne State College, Hastings College or York University, before starting Creighton’s 12-month Accelerated BSN program at CHI Health St. Francis in Grand Island.

 Students in the 3+1 programs will earn two degrees in four years.
 You’ll have a traditional college experience on the campus of your choice and then finish your degree in Creighton’s renowned program.
 With a focus on the greater good, a Creighton BSN will prepare you to be a compassionate practitioner ready to make a difference in the patients’ lives.

 Graduates of the dual-degree program will earn two bachelor’s degrees in four years.
 Students at Hastings College will earn a Bachelor’s in Biology, Health Systems.
 Students at York University will earn a Bachelor’s in Biology with a concentration in Health Services.
 Students at Concordia University, Nebraska will earn a Bachelor’s degree in Biology.
 Students at Wayne State College will earn a Bachelor’s degree in Health Science.
 Students from all four partner schools will also earn a Bachelor of Science in Nursing from Creighton.

 Completion of the Bachelor of Science in Nursing program prepares all students to:

 - Integrate respect for each person’s dignity, worth and spiritual uniqueness into professional practice

 - Synthesize knowledge and evidence from nursing and other disciplines to coordinate health care for diverse clients